OdysseusOma/OdysseusOma/README.md

 ### Full Stack Developer · Mechanical Engineer · Content Writer

-I'm a multidisciplinary professional with 4+ years of experience in full stack development, a Master's in Mechanical Engineering, and a strong background in content writing and scriptwriting.
+I'm a multidisciplinary tech enthusiast with 6+ years of experience in full-stack development, a Master's in Mechanical Engineering (in view), and a strong background in content writing and scriptwriting.

 I build responsive, pixel-perfect web applications using modern JavaScript frameworks — and I bring the same precision and problem-solving mindset from engineering to every project I take on.
 Whether it's architecting a React app, writing technical content, or tackling complex engineering challenges, I care deeply about quality and clarity.